commerce-docs/pagebuilder-examples/README.md

     rm Columns
     ```

-1. From the Magento root directory, install and enable the example modules using the `setup:upgrade` command:
+1. From the Magento root directory, run the `setup:upgrade` command to install and enable the modules:

    ```bash
    bin/magento setup:upgrade